-Sand Hill was also required to rehabilitate two historical buildings, one of which was to be refurbished at its present site while the other would be disassembled, refurbished and reassembled at a different location in the plaza.
+Sand Hill was also required to rehabilitate two historical buildings — built by developer Joseph Eichler — one of which was to be refurbished at its present site while the other would be disassembled, refurbished and reassembled at a different location in the plaza.

-That plan, however, fell apart in September when the developer's contractor completely demolished the building that was supposed to be disassembled.
-The demolition, which was performed without a city permit, threw the project into turmoil and left the council with a quandary: how to penalize the developer without forcing the neighborhood to suffer through years of construction delays.
+That plan, however, fell apart in September when the developer's contractor completely demolished the building that it was supposed to disassemble.
+The demolition, performed without a city permit, threw the project into turmoil and left the council with a quandary: how to penalize the developer without forcing the neighborhood to suffer through years of construction delays.

 After much debate, council members agreed on Monday that while the developer should pay for its error, the project should move along for the sake of the community.
-The council voted 6-3, with Karen Holman, Gail Price and Greg Schmid dissenting, to allow Sand Hill to proceed with the redevelopment.
+The council voted 6-3, with Karen Holman, Gail Price and Greg Schmid dissenting, to allow Sand Hill to proceed.

-"Our citizens who live in that neighborhood are suffering right now," Klein said.
+"Our citizens who live in that neighborhood are suffering right now," Councilman Larry Klein said.
 "It's not fun to have a big project in your neighborhood."

 Most council members agreed that, while there should be a penalty, the project shouldn't be held up any longer than necessary.
 Members asked staff to return at a later date with a proposed fine, an amount that would consider the economic benefits of building the new houses at Edgewood Plaza.
 In the meantime, Sand Hill will be allowed to proceed with the construction.

-Residents had different ideas about how to handle the demolition, with some urging the council to move the project along and others calling for the council to hold the developer accountable for the breach.
-Area resident Robert Smith fell into the former camp and said he doesn't consider the destroyed building "historical."
+Before the council's vote, some residents urged that the project be allowed to move along, while others called for the council to hold the developer accountable.
+Area resident Robert Smith said he doesn't consider the destroyed building "historical."

-"I think it's an example of '50s commercial architecture -- strip malls and so on," Smith said.
-"It was a failure.
-It didn't work for the people.
-It was an economic disaster for the stores here."
+"I think it's an example of '50s commercial architecture — strip malls and so on," Smith said.
+"It was a failure."

-Jeff Levinsky, who also lives near Edgewood Plaza, took the opposite stance and asked the council to slow the project down and make sure it's done right.
-He called the demolition a "breakdown of the PC process in Palo Alto," referring to the controversial "planned community" zoning that allows developers to exceed city regulations in exchange for negotiated "public benefits."
+Jeff Lewinsky, who also lives near Edgewood Plaza, called the demolition a "breakdown of the PC process in Palo Alto," referring to the controversial "planned community" zoning that allows developers to exceed city regulations in exchange for negotiated "public benefits."
 In the case of Edgewood Plaza, the main public benefits are a new grocery store and rehabilitation of historical buildings.

-"This would be the most egregious example yet for a PC being violated," Levinsky said.
-"Let's get things going the right way."
+"This would be the most egregious example yet for a PC being violated," Lewinsky said.

 The council's decision means that construction of the Edgewood Plaza grocery store remains on track.
 Fresh Market, a North Carolina-based chain, plans to open its first West Coast store at Edgewood Plaza in May.